EhsanMehdipour/PFT_gapfilling/README.md

 # Gapfilling of phytoplankton functional types (PFT)
-**Objective:** This repository provides the necessary scripts for conducting and analysing two well-established satellite gap-filling methods, DINEOF and DINCAE, for gap-filling of total chlorophyll-a (TChla) and chlorophyll-a concentrations of five major phytoplankton functional type (PFT) datasets provided by Copernicus Marine Service.
+**Objective:** This repository contains scripts for implementing and analyzing two well-established satellite gap-filling methods, DINEOF and DINCAE.
+These methods are applied to fill gaps in total chlorophyll-a (TChla) and chlorophyll-a concentrations for five major phytoplankton functional type (PFT) datasets in the Atlantic Ocean, sourced from the Copernicus Marine Service.

 **Project:** Assessment of gap-filling techniques applied to satellite phytoplankton composition products for the Atlantic Ocean